sf666/nextcp2/README.md

 backend/nextcp2-assembly/src/main/java/nextcp/NextcpApplicationStartup
 ```

+For having a frontend build, `yarn` has to be installed in the build environment.

-To start the front-end in Visual Studio Code switch to TERMINAL change into the directory `nextcp2/frontend/nextcp-ui` and start the front-end by typing
+To start the front-end in Visual Studio Code switch to TERMINAL, change into the directory `nextcp2/frontend/nextcp-ui` and start the front-end by typing

 ```
-npm start
+yarn start
 ```

 Launch your favorite chromium browser from the Visual Studio Code debug perspective.